-- half gallon sour milk (whole is best)
+- half gallon sour milk (whole is best) or fresh milk

 - 3 Tbs vinegar

 - a small amount of cream or whole milk (not sour)

 - Turn heat on to medium and use a candy thermometer to measure temperature.

 - Stir gently until curds and whey separate.

 - Pour through a colander lined with cheesecloth.

 - Rinse the curds and squeeze the water out through the cheesecloth.

 - Pour curds into a bowl.

 - Crumble to the size curds you like.